 - Bake in the preheated oven for about 45 to 50 minutes.
 Stick a toothpick in the center.
 If it comes out clean, you’re good.

 - Let the cakes cool in the pans for about 10 minutes, then carefully remove them and let them cool completely.
-This part requires patience.
-I struggle with that.
+Don't forget to frost this delicious carrot cake with our Basic Cream Cheese Frosting.

 Notes